delingren/walle/mcu.md

   - IR sensor
   - Push button

 * UART for audio: 2 pins.
-Not all pins can be used for UART.
+Note that not all pins can be used for UART.
   - Rx
   - Tx